rumeysaacevik/Blood_Donation-Tracking/README.md

 Relationships:
 - Donor: Blood donations from donors contribute to the BloodBank's stock.
--

 -Admin: BloodBank information is accessible to the Admin for monitoring and management.

 2.3.
 Admin Object:

 Attributes:

 - Username and Password: Credentials for secure Admin login.

 - Patient Database: Stores information about registered patients.

 Methods:

 -displayBloodStock():Allows the Admin to view the current blood stock.

 -addBloodStock():Enables the Admin to increase the stock of a specific blood group.

 -updateBloodStock():Permits the Admin to modify the quantity of a specific blood group in the stock.

--deleteBloodStock():Allows the Admin to remove a blood group from the stock.
+-deleteBloodStock():Allows the Admin to remove a blood group from the stock. s
 -loginPatient():Validates patient login credentials.

 -registerPatient():Facilitates the registration process for new patients.

 Relationships:

 -Donor: Admin oversees and manages donor information

 -BloodBank: Admin has control over blood stock management.

 -Patient: Admin handles patient registrations and login validations.

 4) Rules: